Chief EditorArvind kumar

 Artificial intelligence allows producers to analyze the data collected by sensors and other hardware technologies, provide interpretations and solutions by mimicking human decision making, potentially transforming how a dairy farm operates.
 AI system analyses the collected data and convert it into meaningful, actionable insights where producers can look quickly and easily to make quick management decisions.
 An AI system consists of agent, sensor, actuators and effectors.
 The agents sense the environment through sensors and act on their environment through actuators.

-An agent can be anything that perceive change through sensors and act upon that environment through actuators.
+a) Agent: An agent can be anything that perceive change through sensors and act upon that environment through actuators.
 An agent can be software, human or robot.
-An AI agent can have mental properties such as knowledge, belief, intention, etc
+An AI agent can have mental properties such as knowledge, belief, intention, etc.

-Actuators are the component of machines that converts energy into motion.
+c) Actuators: Actuators are the component of machines that converts energy into motion.
 The actuators are only responsible for moving and controlling a system.
-An actuator can be an electric motor, gears, rails, etc
+An actuator can be an electric motor, gears, rails, etc.

 Components of the artificial intelligence used in livestock sector